-When I was a kid, there was an arcade game called, "Demon Attack".
-My parents did not like the title to this game and thus forbade me to play arcade games.
-As a kid, I did not fully understand why Demon Attack was wrong to play.
+When I was a kid, there was an arcade game called, “Demon Attack”.
+My parents did not like the title to this game and thus forbade me to play all and any arcade games.
+As a kid, I did not fully understand why Demon Attack was wrong to play, and I did not understand why all of video games were forbidden.
 I would try to plead my case and state there were different games other than Demon Attack, but my parents would say no and my dad said it was a waste of money anyhow.

 We once went to a water park as part of a church field trip, and we loaded in the church van and headed over.
 We entered the building to pay to ride the slides, and the room was filled with arcade games that I had never even seen before.
 The glow of the lights and the sounds of the machines were like the sirens calling me to disobey my parents.
 I stared as we walked by the arcade machines, but my group kept walking and we all headed towards the slides.
 I forgot about the allure of the arcade until it was time for lunch.